India Toolkit: Advocacy

 Important points on use of data

-- Key FP indicators should be reviewed and discussed in monthly review meetings by the CMHO/CMO/CDMO and concerned authorities
+- Key FP indicators should be reviewed and discussed in monthly and key review meetings (District Health Society/FP/NUHM review meeting) by the CMO and concerned authorities (Nodal officers, UHC, MOIC, etc.)

-- Line and bar graphs should be produced and displayed each month and at the end of the year in the district health office
+- Line and bar graphs should be produced and displayed each month and also at the end of each year in the district health offices and facilities.

-- Feedback including bar charts and graphs showing comparative performance and performance over time should be provided to all facilities
+- Feedback including bar charts and graphs showing comparative performance and performance-over-time should be provided to all the facilities

-- Feedback and supportive supervision using data should be provided to individual staff from their supervisors at each level
+- Feedback and supportive supervision using data should be provided to individual staff from their supervisors at every level

 Roles and Responsibilities towards Data Usage for Program Management